-Biden assails Georgia voting law as ‘outrageous’
+Biden assails Georgia voting law as an ‘atrocity’

-President Joe Biden on Friday called sweeping a Republican-sponsored overhaul of Georgia’s elections laws “outrageous” and urged Congress to move quickly to bolster voting rights across the nation in response.
+President Joe Biden on Friday called a sweeping Republican-sponsored overhaul of Georgia’s elections laws “outrageous” and “an atrocity,” and urged Congress to move quickly to bolster voting rights across the nation in response.

 Biden commented after Georgia Gov. Brian Kemp signed into law new restrictions on voting by mail and greater legislative control over how elections are run.

-“This is Jim Crow in the 21st Century,” Biden said in a statement.
-“It must end.
-We have a moral and Constitutional obligation to act.”
-Jim Crow laws enforced heavy-handed racial segregation in the South until as late as the mid-20th century.
+“It’s an atrocity,” Biden told reporters.
+“They passed a law saying you can’t provide water for people standing in line while they’re waiting to vote.
+You don’t need anything else to know this is nothing but punitive, designed to keep people from voting.”

-Biden assailed provisions in the Georgia law to curtail voting hours, restrict absentee ballots in ways that will effectively deny the right to vote to countless people, and make it a crime to provide water to voters while they wait in line to cast their ballots.
+In a statement, Biden assailed provisions in the Georgia law to curtail voting hours, restrict absentee ballots in ways that will effectively deny the right to vote to countless people, and make it a crime to provide water to voters while they wait in line to cast their ballots.

 Democrats say the effort in Georgia and steps in Republican state legislatures elsewhere are intended to suppress the voice of minority voters.